turnitin/pgh-backend-code-exercise/README.md

 $ git clone https://pusheen@bitbucket.org/lightsidelabs/backend-code-exercise.git
 ```

+__3.__ Remote

-__3.__ Once you are done you can put your solution in your own repository by
+Once you are done you can put your solution in your own repository by adding it
-adding it as a remote and pushing to it.
+as a remote and pushing to it.

-A: Create a new repo via the bitbucket UI, let's assume you call it
+1. Create a new repo via the bitbucket UI, let's assume you call it
 `backend-code-exercise` to mirror ours.

-B: Please make the repository *private*, we'd like to make sure that every
+2. Please make the repository *private*, we'd like to make sure that every
 candidate's work is his or her own.

-C: Add your repo as a remote and push:
+3. Add your repo as a remote and push:

 ```
 $ git remote add myrepo ssh://git@bitbucket.org:pusheen/backend-code-exercise.git
 $ git push myrepo master
 ```

+__4.__ Access

-__4.__ Give Bitbucket user `cwinters` access to your repository.
+Give Bitbucket user `cwinters` read access to your repository.

+__5.__ Notify us

-__5.__ At least a day before your in-person interview, email
+At least a day before your in-person interview, email `cwinters@turnitin.com`
-`cwinters@turnitin.com` your repo address.
+your repo address.